Artist : Reminisce

 It’s been a busy year for the Ibile rap god – signing new talent, burnishing his rap reach through collaborations with the Nigerian-American Rapper, Wale and whetting appetites with features and videos.

 El Hadj comes after the critical disappointment that is Baba Hafusa; a 17 track album which opens with Asalamalekun, an effort released earlier in the year.
 Where I Come From is where his intent for the album becomes clear, a mid tempo hood tale produced by Sossick.
-Here, he describes his area during pre and post elections, the raw tension that descends on the neighbourhood, the desperation of youth and his own ability to navigate the its dangers ‘Y’all already know my name na, Alhaji Kowope , Money on my mind every day, omo mi o f’owo sere’.
+Here, he describes his area during pre and post elections, the raw tension that descends on the neighborhood, the desperation of youth and his own ability to navigate the its dangers ‘Y’all already know my name na, Alhaji Kowope , Money on my mind every day, omo mi o f’owo sere’.

 Reminisce made an album for the time, the mood very nearly matches that of the country; no overt materialism, hope over despair and there’s plenty of it.
 On the heart rending I Remember, a coming of age tale that details his personal loss, perseverance, and triumph.
 This song is to Reminisce as Ghetto Dreams is to Da Grin and it’s unsurprising that the same man was behind crafting the mood for the track.
 Sossick, a criminally underrated producer who has been behind crafting the prevailing sound for the second wave of Yoruba rap – think back to the dark, unapologetic punchiness of Pon Pon Pon and his turn on Ghetto Dream’s chorus.
 I Remember is an appropriately sparse production with the piano keys wringing even more feeling from the song.
 It wouldn’t be too much to say Reminisce and Sossick made a Nigerian rap classic with this song.
 He’d been capable of being this kind of storytelling all along, but the story itself reveals his reluctance ‘ma ka poly ti’n ba shey tan, igba me lo lo ma fi n blow, but calculations me wrong, learnt that now with each song, rap game yi ya weyrey gan, seven year mi fi blow’ (I’ll attend a poly, how long does it take to blow?
 But my calculations were wrong, learnt that with each song; this rap game is a madness).
 He can be excused for going the overtly commercial route when he does, his success was a long time coming.